 Still, that’s more dangerous with younger blockchain networks that are just starting to issue tokens – in practice, anyone would have a hard time obtaining the necessary majority of all staked Ether in the world; it would be enormously expensive.

-While the technology behind the upcoming merge has been painstakingly tested for years, there are still worries of potential glitches.
+While the technology behind the upcoming merge has been painstakingly tested for years, there are still worries about potential glitches.
 Also, the fear of centralization is not just miner propaganda – because Lido Finance holds over 30% of the world’s staked Ether, while Coinbase controls almost 15%.

 Sure, their significant positions reflect their role as “managers” for tens of thousands of smaller stakeholders of Ether, and they don’t own most of that.
 However, centralization fears aren’t baseless.